veliovgroup/meteor-cookies/README.md

 ========
 __Note:__ On server, cookies will be set __only__ after headers is sent (on next route or page reload).
 To send cookies from client to server without page reload use `send()` method

-__Server Usage Note:__ On server Cookies implemented in middleware.
+__Server Usage Note:__ On server Cookies implemented as a middleware.
 To get access to current user's cookies use `req.Cookies` instance.
 For more - see examples section below.

 #### Fetch cookies `new Cookies(opts)` [*Isomorphic*]
   Create new instance of Cookies